GyanGhoda/ReversiJava/README.txt

 Level 3: Due to the way we designed the GamePosition interface and how our views implement the same interfaces, there were no changes to the controller needed to get it to work with a square reversi game other than abstracting all the positions to GamePositions.
+Tested in TestController.java.

-Level 4: Due to the way we designed the GamePosition interface and how our views implement the same interfaces, there were no changes to the strategies needed to get them to work with a square reversi game other than abstracting all the positions to GamePositions
+Level 4: Due to the way we designed the GamePosition interface and how our views implement the same interfaces, there were no changes to the strategies needed to get them to work with a square reversi game other than abstracting all the positions to GamePositions.
+Tested in TestStrategies.java.

 ## Changes for Part 3 from initial design: